Aprilia RSV4

+The RSV4 1100 Factory is differentiated by Smart EC 2.0 electronically managed Öhlins NIX front fork, Öhlins TTX monoshock with Smart EC 2.0 electronically managed piggy-back rear shock and aluminium alloy forged, completely machined, 5-spoke wheels.

+History

 Production of the motorcycle began in 2008.
 The motorcycle was unveiled on 22 February 2008, at the International Piaggio Group Convention in Milan, Italy.
 It is powered by a 65-degree 999.6 cc V-4 engine, the company's first production four-cylinder engine.
 Aprilia claims that the new engine was designed specifically for superbike racing and that the engine will produce over 200 hp in race configuration.

+Since 2021 the engine's displacement has been increased to 1,077 cc, maximum power increased to 217 hp at 13,200 rpm and maximum torque to 92.19 ft-lbs (125 Nm) at 10,500 rpm.

 Aprilia launched the bike to race in the 2009 Superbike World Championship season.

+RSV4 X-GP

+In 2025, Aprilia Racing introduced the RSV4 X-GP, a limited edition of 30 units created to celebrate the tenth anniversary of the RS-GP’s debut in MotoGP.
+It is powered by a 1,099 cc V4 engine delivering 238 hp and 131 Nm of torque, managed by the APX Aprilia Racing electronics with gear-by-gear adjustable strategies.

 Racing

 In 2009, its first full season of World Superbike racing, Max Biaggi aboard the RSV4 reached the podium nine times, and won one race at the Brno Circuit.
 Aprilia factory teammate Shinya Nakano ended the season in 14th place.

 Biaggi won the championship in 2010, and was contracted to race the bike for another two seasons, citing his positive experience with the team and development of the bike into a successful racer and, despite his age, wanting to continue with the momentum they had built up.
 Max Biaggi ended his career winning the 2012 title with the RSV4.

 The Aprilia RSV4 is available as a customer-specified race bike from the factory as a Max Biaggi replica.

 Sylvain Guintoli won the 2014 Superbike World Championship season riding an RSV4 for the factory Aprilia racing team.
 Lorenzo Savadori won the 2015 FIM Superstock 1000 Cup season.